 The Residential Parking Permit must be placed in a clearly visible location on the passenger side of the vehicle’s dashboard and be clearly visible from outside the vehicle.

-Every Residential Parking Permit and the renewal of the Permit must be applied for in writing on the Residential Parking Permit application form.
+Every Residential Parking Permit and the renewal of the Permit must be applied online via the following link.

 If you have a Veteran Affairs (DVA) Gold Card you may be entitled to a free parking permit.